ChristineKarimi/T-news/app/templates/README.md

 > This is an application that gives a list and preview news articles from various sources.

 ## Specifications

--
-   > Users are able to see various news sources and select the ones they prefer
+   > - Users are able to see various news sources and select the ones they prefer.
-   > Users are be able to see all the news articles from that news source
+   > - Users are be able to see all the news articles from that news source.
-   > The user can see the image description and time the news article was created.
+   > - The user can see the image description and time the news article was created.
-   > The user can also be able to click on an article and read it fully from the news source.
+   > - The user can also be able to click on an article and read it fully from the news source.

 ## Setup/Installation Requirements